SystemsApproach/ops/control.rst

 integrates those components into a unified and coherent set of abstract services.
 It is also an opportunity to “raise the level of abstraction” for the underlying subsystems and hiding implementation details.

-Note that because of its role assembling an end-to-end service across a set of backend components, Runtime Control is similar to *Service Orchestration*, although the latter term is typically used in the context of chaining together a collection of *Virtual Network Functions (VNFs)*.
+Note that because of its role assembling an end-to-end service across a set of backend components, the Runtime Control mechanism described in this chapter is similar to a *Service Orchestrator* that chains together a collection of VNFs in a Telco network.
+Either term could be used here, but we have elected to use "Runtime Control" to emphasize the temporal aspect of the problem, especially its relationship to lifecycle management.
+It is also the case that "orchestration" is a loaded term with different connotations in different contexts.
+In a Cloud setting it implies assembling virtual resources, while in a Telco setting it implies assembling virtual functions.
+As is often the case in complex systems (and competing business models), the higher you go in the stack, the less consensus there is about terminology.

 Defining a set of abstractions and the corresponding API is a challenging job.
 Having the appropriate tools helps to focus on the